sigsum/sigsum/archive/2023-09-05-sigsum-processes.md

 roadmap.
 Once the roadmap is decided, the "DRAFT: " prefixes are dropped.
 The project lead takes a stab at this with input from those that are doing the work.

+After the new roadmap has been set, we also have a short team retrospective.
+The chair goes through the questions in [the following pad template][].

 [deciding on the roadmap]: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/archive/2023-05-16--meeing-minutes.md#decisions
 [a concrete example]: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/archive/2023-05-16-roadmap.md
+[the following pad template]: https://git.glasklar.is/sigsum/project/documentation/-/blob/main/archive/template/retrospective.md

 ## Releases and announcements